Seminars in Chemical and Biomolecular Engineering

 During the academic year, the Robert Frederick Smith School of Chemical and Biomolecular Engineering features a 'high-profile' seminar speaker each Monday at 9:00 a.m.
 More information can be found below:

 - CBE Events Calendar provides a complete listing of CBE sponsored events.

 - LASSP Yellow Sheet provides a weekly listing of events from various departments within Cornell.

 The Smith School of Chemical and Biomolecular Engineering hosts two distinguished lectures each year in honor of prominent figures in our history: Raymond G. Thorpe and Julian C. Smith.

 Raymond G. Thorpe Lecture

-An annual guest lecture presentation honoring Ray Thorpe's dedication to excellence over 39 years of teaching.
-The lecture series was established in 1989 by Ray's many alumni friends.
+An annual guest lecture honoring Ray Thorpe's dedication to excellence over 39 years of teaching.
+The lecture was established in 1989 by Ray's many alumni friends.
 The objective of the lecture is to enhance the undergraduate teaching program by bringing in an alumnus who typifies exceptional professional progress and service to the Cornell community.

 Julian C. Smith Lecture

 An annual two-day lecture series established by the class of 1962, and other friends and colleagues, to honor Julian Smith for his commitment and vision in promoting academic research in the School, and for his service as a member of the faculty and as director from 1965 to 1981.